NitantP/Ride-Share/README.md

 ## NOTE

-Usually, Ride Share would be hosted on an Apache Tomcat server running on an Amazon EC2 instance, but neither of these are up anymore.
-Therefore, Ride Share isn't usable at the moment.
+Unfortuneately, because the trial period for Amazon Web Services ended for the account that controlled the RDS and EC2 instances, Ride Share is no longer usable.
+Usually Ride Share would be available over the internet thanks to Apache Tomcat and EC2, but this is no longer the case.
+Furthermore, downloading the files to use would not work as is either because the database (RDS) no longer exists.
+Sorry!